QED-it/zcash_tx_tool/README.md

 # Zcash transaction tool

 The tool is designed to create and send Zcash transactions to a node (e.g., Zebra).
-Currently, it supports V5 transactions only.
+Currently, it supports V5 and v6 transactions.

 The repo includes a simple Zebra docker image with a few changes to the original Zebra code to support the tool's test scenario.